Bryley/neoai.nvim/README.md

 - `api_key.apikey` App api key, btained from an app created in the Open Platform console
 - `api_key.get` A function that retrieves the Spark API key.
 For an example implementation, refer to the [Setup](#Setup) section.
 It has the higher precedence.

+### Qianfan Options:
+- `api_key.secret_env` The environment variable containing the Qianfan secret key.
+The default value is "QIANFAN_SECRET".
+- `api_key.apikey_env` The environment variable containing the Qianfan api key.
+The default value is "QIANFAN_APIKEY".
+- `api_key.get` A function that retrieves the Qianfan API key.
+For an example implementation, refer to the [Setup](#Setup) section.
+It has the higher precedence.

 ### Mappings
  - `mappings`: A table containing the following actions that can be keys: